 I’ll admit, back in the early days of remote working – a little too much fun on a weeknight could lead to the inevitable, “I have to work from home today to let the cable guy in.”
 Alas…like Thirsty Thursdays, those days are long gone for this working Mama.
 And, like most people, I find there is simply not enough time in the day to get it all done.
 So, whether you’re new to the game or in a bit of a funk, take these lessons from me to get off on the right foot.

-I don’t mean you can’t reheat last night’s pot roast for lunch at 10:25, but make a point of going out in public once a day – whether it’s to the gym or to the grocery store.
-Working through lunch can set a dangerous precedent; and although you may feel like you accomplished a lot – it will take its toll eventually.
+I don’t mean you can’t reheat last night’s pot roast for lunch at 10:25, but make a point of getting out of your house once a day.
+If it can't be the gym or lunch with friends, take a walk and say hello to your neighbors.
+Or, take the dog on a hike on one of those trails you "keep meaning to check out."
+Working through lunch can set a dangerous precedent, and although you may feel like you accomplished a lot – it will take its toll eventually.
 I can remember the newborn stage of motherhood where I was so desperate for adult interaction I would be waiting by the door for the mailman to show up.
 No one wants to become that desperate.
 Trust.

 THIS is what I need to get done today to make me feel like I’ve accomplished something.
 Make it realistic.
 There will be the inevitable interruptions and fire drills, so make sure you pad time for that.
 Don’t set the bar so high that you have nowhere to go.
 To-do lists not only keep your deliverables in check, but they also make those middle-of-the-night “flying monkeys” go away.
 There’s nary a task more satisfying than crossing something off your list.
 HOLLA!

 I don’t mean to get all new age on you, but some very small changes in your home office can have some very big rewards when it comes to your overall productivity.

 Any virtual working tips that you swear by?
 Don’t keep ‘em to yourself!
 Please let us know in the comments below.